 - Change the WordPress administrator user name and URL

 - Ensure your website is mobile-friendly

 Security & backups

-Glamorous it isn’t.
+Exciting it’s not.
 Fun it ain’t.
-But security should be your number 1 priority when it comes to WordPress.
+But security should be your number one priority when it comes to WordPress.
 Being open-source and relatively simple to set up, WordPress is now used on 40.5% of all websites, and 64.5% of websites that use a content management system (as of March 2021: source).
 As a result, it has a significant base of community support, which has meant the availability of a wealth of plugins, tutorials and themes you can get your hands on, often for free.

-But there’s a downside to such fame; it also means that WordPress is one of the most hacked CMSs, due to how easy it is for anybody to get a basic website up and running and available to the world, without an awareness of how some buggy custom code or an out-of-date plugin can leave you exposed to all kinds of attacks, from both human hackers and automated systems.
+But there’s a downside to such fame.
+It also means that WordPress is one of the most hacked CMSs.
+Due to how easy it is for anybody to get a basic website up and running and available to the world, without an awareness of programming, some buggy plugin code or an out-of-date plugin can leave you exposed to all kinds of attacks, from both human hackers and automated systems.